5 Best Kava Bowls: Fijian, Samoan, & Modern

-Kava bowls, also known as tanoas, are essential tools in the traditional preparation and consumption of kava, a plant native to the Pacific Islands that is often used for its sedative and relaxing effects.
-While any bowl can be used to mix kava, dedicated kava bowls are often more ornately designed.
+Kava bowls, also known as tanoas, are essential tools in the traditional preparation and consumption of kava, a plant native to the Pacific Islands.

 They can add a touch of ceremony and cultural significance to the kava experience.
 In this article, we'll explore five of the best kava bowls on the market, covering a range of styles and price points.
 First, let's take a look at some of the different styles of kava bowls that are available.